Part Seven: What’s Your Current Situation Like?

 That aside, I picked up a couple of good lessons too, which I will definitely apply in my future endeavors.
 I also had some really cool colleagues, whom I will miss.
 I hear people saying that we shouldn’t put emotions into work, but I generally am an emotional person.

 I believe that’s how brands are nurtured into powerful brands.
 If you don’t buy into it, then you can’t sell it.
-Click To Tweet You have to live it and breathe it, which is ideally means you believing in it, for you to be able to appeal to the people that you want to onboard or to sell to.
+Click To Tweet You have to live it and breathe it, which ideally means you believing in it for you to be able to appeal to the people that you want to onboard or to sell to.
 Click To Tweet

 If I don’t put some emotion into what I do, then I feel completely disconnected and not a part of it, which of course will affect how I deliver.